Data Leaks: Causes and Prevention

 Data Encryption

-This is transforming readable data into an unreadable format.
-This makes it difficult for unauthorized individuals to access the information, even if they can steal it.
+Encryption converts readable data into an unreadable format, making it far harder for unauthorized parties to access information even if they obtain it.

 Access Control